-For instance, a payment through an e-wallet could be refunded by the seller to the consumer using the same ewallet and referring to the original purchase.
+For instance, a payment through an e-wallet could be refunded by the seller to the consumer using the same e-wallet and referring to the original purchase.
 In such a case, most likely the e-wallet will have the necessary information to link the refund to the original payment.

-Therefore, when a PSP is aware of the refund, then the refund is not computed in the calculation of the threshold, and it is reported as indicated in the guidelines see pages 61-64, boxes 7 and 1 and in the User guide point 3.3.4.
+Therefore, when a PSP is aware of the refund, this refund is not computed in the calculation of the threshold.
+The known refunds shall be reported as indicated in the Guidelines, section 4.5. and in the User guide point 3.3.4.